 Tags: Calabasas, Camping, fishing, Hiking, Malibu, Malibu Creek, Malibu Creek State Park, MASH site, rock climbing, Santa Monica Mountains, swimming

 Since founding Modern Hiker in 2006, Casey's writing has appeared in Backpacker, Adventure Journal, the REI Blog, and Sierra Trading Post's Social Hub.

 Latest posts by Casey Schreiner (see all)

-Categorised in: camping, climbing, hiking, Malibu Creek State Park, Santa Monica Mountains, swimming holes, Trail Write-Ups
+Categorised in: camping, climbing, Malibu Creek State Park, Santa Monica Mountains, Swimming, Technical, Trail Write-Ups

 This post was written by Casey Schreiner on